AndrewC101/PokemonTrueRed/README.md

 - Badge boosts are no longer a thing
 - Maximum sleep turns is now 4 rather than 7
 - 1 in 256 glitch is fixed
+- If a critical hit can not occur if it would deal less damage than a normal attack
 - Pokemon no longer miss out on level up moves if they skip that level
 - the invulnerability glitch on Fly and Dig is fixed for player and opponent
 - The healing glitch when remaining hp is 255 is fixed
 - Rest restores stat drops from paralysis and burn
+- Stat penalties from paralysis and burn are not re-applied on a stat modification
-- Some glitches are left in to maintain that gen 1 feeling
+- Some glitches and features are left in to maintain that gen 1 feeling
   - Enemies still have infinite pp, it makes them harder, even if it is unfair
   - Hyper beam still will not require a recharge after defeating an enemy
   - Trapping moves can still prevent enemy movement
+  - Freeze still lasts forever
+  - Sleeping Pokemon still don't attack on wake up
 - Game uses FAST text speed and SET battle style by default

 # AI